vivipolli/blockFest/README.md

 - Stellar Development Foundation for their amazing blockchain platform
 - The open-source community for their invaluable tools and libraries
 - All hackathon organizers and participants for their support and feedback

+## Storage Considerations

+Currently, non-sensitive data such as NFT ticket information is stored in the browser's localStorage for quick access.
+This is a temporary solution, and future implementations will migrate this storage to a secure database to enhance data integrity and security.